juhl/genggl/readme.md

 Features
 ----------------------------

-* Platform independent bindings to specific OpenGL profile and version. (you can specify it with a following argument)
+* Platform independent bindings to specific OpenGL profile and version. (you can specify it with following arguments)
 * Parsing [OpenGL registry](http://www.opengl.org/registry) XML files as source to generate up-to-date API.
-* There is debug functionalities for OpenGL function calls.
+* There are debug functionalities for OpenGL function calls.

 Usage
 ----------------------------